So, how do I do it

 varieties including consumer brands are showing signs of the problem after long

 term storage.
-The Digital Audio Tape formats (DAT, DTRS, etc.) have recently
+The Digital Audio Tape formats (Reel-to-Reel, DAT, DTRS, etc.)

-shown signs of Sticky-Shed so if you own any of these, now is the time to inspect
+have recently shown signs of Sticky-Shed so if you own any of these, now is the

-For analog reel-to-reel tape, I use lubricants manufactured by
+For non-acetate base reel-to-reel tape, I use lubricants manufactured by

-needed, the lubricant (Tape LAST) is applied manually during a forward or rewind
+If needed, the lubricant is applied manually during a shuttling process at

 For analog cassettes and micro-cassettes that may need lubrication, I use a